A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### General TO DO

+  - Adjust XP upwards to 4000 XP as Book 2 requires party is almost at level 5
+  - Section completion story XP awards - may help above
   - DCs
   - Hazards
-  - PF2 Treasure by level allocation - replace old treasure with new level guidelines
+  - 2E Treasure by level allocation - replace old treasure with new level guidelines
+  - Create monster builder versions of Gogmurt and Animal companion

 ## Friendly NPC Roster (key stats only)